-As such, ilf neither the head of household or spouse already had a "domicile" (legal residence) in the LACDA's jurisdiction at the time when the family first submitted an application for participation in the program, the LACDA will allow family does not have any right to portability and the family may search for a unit outside of the LACDA's jurisdiction. until they have leased up with rental assistance and have resided within the jurisdiction for at least 12 months [24 CFR §982.353(c)].
+If neither the head of household or spouse already had a "domicile" (legal residence) in the LACDA's jurisdiction at the time when the family first submitted an application for participation in the program, the family does not have any right to portability until they have leased up with rental assistance and have resided within the jurisdiction for at least 12 months [24 CFR §982.353(c)].

-- Mainstream voucher applicants are not subject to the requirement above and are permitted to lease a unit outside LACDA's jurisdiction. - ➤ Under limited conditions, the LACDA may waive this requirement.
+- Mainstream voucher applicants are not subject to the requirement above and are permitted to lease a unit outside LACDA's jurisdiction. - Under limited conditions, the LACDA may waive this requirement.
 Examples of situations that may warrant an exception to this rule include life-threatening situations or as a reasonable accommodation.
 However, in all cases both the LACDA and the receiving jurisdiction must agree to allow the move.
 If the receiving public housing agency does not agree, the LACDA will not approve a transfer [24 CFR §982.353(c)(3)].

-13.2.513.2.3 Allowable Moves for Current Participants
+13.2.3 Allowable Moves for Current Participants